keras-team/keras-io/templates/api/data_loading/index.md

 # Data loading

-Keras data loading utilities, located in `tf.keras.utils`, help you go from raw data on disk to a `tf.data.Dataset` object that can be used to efficiently train a model.
+Keras data loading utilities, located in `keras.utils`, help you go from raw data on disk to a `tf.data.Dataset` object that can be used to efficiently train a model.